How to appeal a health coverage or benefits decision

 Getting a faster appeal (expedited)

-You can ask for a faster (expedited) appeal if you think waiting for a formal hearing might put your life or health at risk.
+You can ask for a faster (expedited) appeal if you think waiting for a state fair hearing might put your life or health at risk.
+Let us know the health reason when you ask for a state fair hearing.

 What happens after I file an appeal?